Epizyme (NASDAQ:EPZM) Price Target Cut to $10.00

-Epizyme (NASDAQ:EPZM) had its target price dropped by research analysts at Morgan Stanley from $11.00 to $10.00 in a note issued to investors on Friday, Price Targets.com reports.
-The firm presently has an “equal weight” rating on the biopharmaceutical company’s stock.
-Morgan Stanley’s price target would suggest a potential upside of 20.63% from the stock’s current price.
+Epizyme (NASDAQ:EPZM) had its target price dropped by stock analysts at Morgan Stanley from $11.00 to $10.00 in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the biopharmaceutical company’s stock.
+Morgan Stanley’s price target indicates a potential upside of 16.96% from the stock’s current price.

-Several other equities research analysts have also commented on EPZM.
-SVB Leerink upgraded Epizyme from a “market perform” rating to an “outperform” rating and upped their price target for the stock from $12.00 to $16.00 in a research note on Friday.
-Zacks Investment Research upgraded Epizyme from a “hold” rating to a “buy” rating and set a $12.00 price target for the company in a research note on Tuesday, February 9th.
-Wedbush restated an “outperform” rating on shares of Epizyme in a research note on Tuesday, February 23rd.
-Citigroup dropped their price target on Epizyme from $35.00 to $27.00 in a research note on Wednesday, February 24th.
-Finally, Credit Suisse Group began coverage on Epizyme in a research report on Tuesday, March 30th.
-They issued an “outperform” rating and a $13.00 target price for the company.
-Two analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The company presently has an average rating of “Buy” and an average price target of $15.71.
+Other research analysts have also issued reports about the company.
+SVB Leerink raised Epizyme from a “market perform” rating to an “outperform” rating and boosted their price target for the stock from $12.00 to $16.00 in a research report on Friday, May 7th.
+Citigroup decreased their price target on shares of Epizyme from $35.00 to $27.00 in a research report on Wednesday, February 24th.
+Credit Suisse Group initiated coverage on shares of Epizyme in a research report on Tuesday, March 30th.
+They set an “outperform” rating and a $13.00 price target for the company.
+Zacks Investment Research upgraded shares of Epizyme from a “hold” rating to a “buy” rating and set a $12.00 price objective on the stock in a report on Tuesday, February 9th.
+Finally, Wedbush restated an “outperform” rating on shares of Epizyme in a report on Tuesday, February 23rd.
+Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+Epizyme presently has a consensus rating of “Buy” and an average target price of $15.71.

-In related news, CEO Robert B. Bazemore sold 10,328 shares of the stock in a transaction dated Thursday, March 25th.
-The stock was sold at an average price of $7.85, for a total value of $81,074.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director David M. Mott acquired 28,231 shares of the business’s stock in a transaction on Thursday, March 25th.
-The shares were purchased at an average price of $7.98 per share, for a total transaction of $225,283.38.
-Following the purchase, the director now directly owns 116,414 shares of the company’s stock, valued at $928,983.72.
+In other news, CEO Robert B. Bazemore sold 10,328 shares of the firm’s stock in a transaction that occurred on Thursday, March 25th.
+The shares were sold at an average price of $7.85, for a total transaction of $81,074.80.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director David M. Mott acquired 28,231 shares of the company’s stock in a transaction dated Thursday, March 25th.
+The shares were purchased at an average cost of $7.98 per share, for a total transaction of $225,283.38.
+Following the purchase, the director now directly owns 116,414 shares in the company, valued at $928,983.72.
 The disclosure for this purchase can be found here.
-16.30% of the stock is owned by corporate insiders.
+16.30% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Primecap Management Co.
-CA increased its position in Epizyme by 0.9% in the 4th quarter.
-Primecap Management Co.
-CA now owns 15,208,527 shares of the biopharmaceutical company’s stock valued at $165,165,000 after acquiring an additional 140,100 shares during the period.
-BlackRock Inc. boosted its stake in Epizyme by 6.1% during the 1st quarter.
-BlackRock Inc. now owns 8,392,058 shares of the biopharmaceutical company’s stock valued at $73,094,000 after purchasing an additional 481,030 shares in the last quarter.
-FMR LLC boosted its stake in Epizyme by 0.3% during the 1st quarter.
-FMR LLC now owns 3,484,137 shares of the biopharmaceutical company’s stock valued at $43,169,000 after purchasing an additional 11,759 shares in the last quarter.
-Morgan Stanley boosted its stake in Epizyme by 29.0% during the 4th quarter.
-Morgan Stanley now owns 1,869,246 shares of the biopharmaceutical company’s stock valued at $20,300,000 after purchasing an additional 419,919 shares in the last quarter.
-Finally, Norges Bank bought a new position in Epizyme during the 4th quarter valued at $11,335,000.
+Several large investors have recently made changes to their positions in EPZM.
+Penserra Capital Management LLC lifted its position in shares of Epizyme by 169.1% during the 4th quarter.
+Penserra Capital Management LLC now owns 2,330 shares of the biopharmaceutical company’s stock valued at $25,000 after buying an additional 1,464 shares in the last quarter.
+Pacer Advisors Inc. lifted its position in shares of Epizyme by 34.4% during the 4th quarter.
+Pacer Advisors Inc. now owns 5,508 shares of the biopharmaceutical company’s stock valued at $60,000 after buying an additional 1,409 shares in the last quarter.
+E Fund Management Co.
+Ltd. purchased a new position in Epizyme in the 1st quarter valued at $99,000.
+Cambridge Investment Research Advisors Inc. purchased a new position in Epizyme in the 1st quarter valued at $109,000.
+Finally, XTX Markets LLC purchased a new position in Epizyme in the 4th quarter valued at $124,000.
 Hedge funds and other institutional investors own 89.82% of the company’s stock.

 Epizyme Company Profile